Echo108471/Echo108471/README.md

 Major: Computer Science
 ```

-💻 I am most interested in **bioinformatics** and **full-stack development**.
+💻 I am currently most interested in *full-stack development**.
 My goal is to build impactful projects that bridge technology and other disciplines.

 ---